kristopolous/BOOTSTRA.386/README.md

   * All text must be vertically aligned.
 The letters should start at the same horizontal offset down the page, as a grid
   * All text must be horizontally aligned.
-Borders, margins, and paddings must be a function of the height of the font or the height of the font / 2 if you are doing some special ascii-like thing.
+Borders, margins, and paddings must be a function of the height of the font or the height of the font / 2 if you are doing some special ASCII-like thing.
   * Foreground colors can be any of the EGA 16 - background can only be the first 8.
   * Things like shadows, darken, lighten, border-radius, underline, italics, bold - none of this is allowed.